 About the groups

-Members of Glaucoma NZ and those who are not members of Glaucoma NZ can attend the group gatherings as long as they have glaucoma.
+Members of Glaucoma NZ will receive reminders for the monthly meetings.
 We also encourage friends and family of those with glaucoma to attend.Become a member

 What the support group is:

 An opportunity for members of the public to meet regularly to gain peer support on living with glaucoma

 It is a great place to meet new people, make new friendships and have fun!